noamico/bullmq-extra/README.md

 # BullMQ Extra

-BullMQ Extra is a set of additional features and extensions for BullMQ, designed to enhance message queue handling in Node.js.
+BullMQ Extra is a set of additional features and extensions for the much beloved [BullMQ](https://www.npmjs.com/package/bullmq).
 The library currently provides specialized patterns like Routing and Joining, with more useful features to come which are currently not available in the core BullMQ library.

 ## Installation: